 (This story was a finalist in Geist’s 2010 Postcard Story contest, and was printed in the Fall 2010 issue of Geist.
-Since the site no longer has it up, I thought I would print it here, in its 500 word entirety.)
+This story is included in The Angels of Our Better Beasts.
+The illustration is mine.)

 Et Tu Bruté

 Brutus, our multi-million dollar signing gorilla, slumps behind glass, pining away for my ex-boyfriend, Pete.
 He hasn’t eaten for days.
 He shoves all the food we give him to the observation window—offering it back to us in exchange for Pete.